digitalinteraction/northfutures.org/index.md

 ## Contact

-**NortHFutures Co-Director** Abigail Durrant will be happy to address any queries about the hub and how to get involved: [abigail.durrant@newcastle.ac.uk](mailto:abigail.durrant@newcastle.ac.uk).
+If you have any queries about the hub and how to get involved, please contact:

+**NortHFutures Hub Manager** Jen Wood: [Jennifer.Wood@newcastle.ac.uk](mailto:Jennifer.Wood@newcastle.ac.uk).